kroketio/chatripper/docs/design.md

 a [Mastodon thread](https://web.archive.org/web/20230418155309mp_/https://social.treehouse.systems/@ariadne/110199104168870444).

-If we picked Matrix, or XMPP, and tried to make a server, it would take an unrealistic amount of time.
+If we picked Matrix, or XMPP, and tried to make a server, it would take a great amount of time.
 We already know we want to implement custom features, and that would require a (deep) understanding of the protocol in question, which can be quite a bit to absorb.
 We also need to create a custom client to test all these custom server features, again costing time.